 There is no requirement that integers be fixed, thus in a non-sequential set utilizing negative integers, -mn may increment each time it is utilized, ultimately resulting in a 0 value.
 A -❋ token may be introduced, where the playable negative is the max integer with the min instances +1.
 (Thus, if an 8 is played on the first turn, 7 is the maximum integers with the minimum instances on the gameboard. ❋ connotes the chaos symbol, distinct from stochasticity in that chaotic systems can arise in purely deterministic models as a function of complexity exclusively.)

 Random factors can be introduced.
 For instance, at the beginning of each set of turns, an integer is selected randomly from the set of remaining, placeable integers, and both players must place that integer on that turn.

 Semiotic extensions involve symbols applied to game elements.
 [M] games have numerous symbolic applications.

 - Integers may represent population, resource, or technological densities.
 (Castles, towns, mills, farms, mines, forests, etc.) (Grasses vs. Trees)

-- Additional layers may be applied to represent subterranean resources or topographical features.
+- Additional layers may represent subterranean resources or topographical features.
 This concept may be extended to “orbital” layers, stationary and non-stationary.

 - Regions may represent markets, with the integers as market positions.
 (For instance the center region may be the auto industry, with surrounding regions representing rubber, steel, plastics, petroleum, microprocessors, etc.)

 - Integers may represent information densities.
 A political game may be expressed as a three dimensional game, where the first two dimensions represent geography and the third dimension represents demography.
-In a computing context, integers may represent sectors of memory or other resources.
+In a computing context, integers can represent sectors of memory or other resources, as in grid network.